AFL Hunter Central Coast: AFL Hunter Central Coast: 2019-

 The league was renamed AFL Hunter Central Coast following the conclusion of the 2018 season under the banner of AFL NSW/ACT.

 The 2019 season saw Lake Macquarie, with only one senior team, drop down to Black Diamond Plate (Reserves) and Nelson Bay was also reduced to just one senior team but still continued to play in the Black Diamond Cup.
 Newcastle City also fielded one women's team that same year, as the club had previously fielded two women's teams for two years.

 2020 saw the league indefinitely suspended due to the 2019-20 coronavirus pandemic.
 Originally intending to start on April 4, the pandemic prevented football from going ahead in the region until July 18.
 The league was restructured with two women's divisions, respectively named Black Diamond Cup and Plate Women's, and a third men's competition, the Black Diamond Shield, introduced.
 The Black Diamond Plate will now consist of Terrigal-Avoca and Newcastle City's reserves sides and clubs with a single men's team with the Black Diamond Shield being the reserves competition for the rest of the clubs.
 Both Nelson Bay and Port Stephens are fielding a women's team as a joint venture for the 2020 season.

 In late June 2021, the AFL Hunter Central Coast announced that all senior competitions, Central Coast and Hunter combined junior competitions and Central Coast-based junior competitions would cease due to the rapidly increasing number of coronavirus cases across the region, as the Central Coast was classed as part of Greater Sydney at the time.
 Round 10 was the last official round for the senior season with Central Coast and Hunter clubs competing.
 Although informal senior matches between Hunter-based clubs and Hunter-based junior competitions were able to continue, the uncertainty of the coronavirus outbreak across the Hunter region in early August eventually saw all Hunter community senior and junior competitions ceased for 2021.

+In Early 2026, the AFL Hunter Central Coast announced that the University of Newcastle AFC would enter the senior competition in the 2026 Season.
+This will mean the league will move into a 14 team league in the Womens' Plate and Mens' Shield.
+The University of Newcastle AFC will be known as the Seahorses, a nod to the institution's coat-of-arms.
+They are the first new club to join the AFLHCC since the former Black Diamond Seniors, Hunter Juniors and Central Coast Juniors amalgamated in 2018.